Station Creation Series | The Ultimate Wing Sauce Station

 Step 1: Choose the base

 The first thing you'll need to choose is the base of your station, as it will act as the foundation for your whole station.
-For a single station to hold (5) different flavors, the SB-4 base is ideal.
-Go with a countertop model that's insulated for cold food holding (83600).
-The SB-4 base has two cooling options to maintain freshness.
-Use either ice or four eutectic ice packs to keep things cool for up to four hours.
+For a single station to hold five different flavors, the SB-4 base is ideal as this model is insulated to maintain the freshness of your sauces plus has two cooling options; fill with ice or use four ice packs to keep things chilled for up to four hours.

 Step 2: Select your jars